 He creatively connected an old car battery to a solar panel and set up blinking lights on low fences.
 These lights created the illusion that people were moving around, which scared the lions away.

 This clever solution not only kept the lions at bay but also earned Richard a scholarship to one of the best schools in the region.
 Now 13, he’s not only continuing his education but also helping his neighbors and community by setting up similar systems in their homes.

 Simple Tools, Great Impact

 Many of the world’s most impactful inventions are small and inexpensive, making them accessible to everyday households.
 These simple solutions can be incredibly significant and transformative.
 Let’s look at some examples:

 The Safety Pin

-The safety pin was created by Walter Hunt to settle a debt.
-He sold the patent off for about $10,000 worth in today’s dollar and used part of it to clear his debt.
-It sounded like a bargain until you realize that the patent was sold off to W.R.
-Grace & Co, which proceeded to make millions off it.
-Today, about 3 million safety pins are produced per day.
+Walter Hunt invented the safety pin to pay off a debt.
+He sold the patent for what would be $10,000 today and used some of it to clear his debt.
+It seemed like a good deal until you learn that the patent was bought by W.R.
+Grace & Co, who made millions from it.
+Nowadays, around 3 million safety pins are made daily.

 The Paper Clip